basmilius/glybe-legacy/README.md

  be used in production websites.
 The source is provided with no support or guide to install it.

 #### Join our community!
-In the meantime, Glybe has been updated to an entierly new version.
+In the meantime, Glybe has been updated to an entirely new version.
 You should join our growing community!
 It's a Dutch community, available on glybe.nl.